About the Thesis Fair

 Event Details

-The 2024 Thesis Fair will be held completely in person at the KIT Royal Tropical Institute.
+The 2025 Thesis Fair will be held at the KIT (Royal Tropical Institute).

 The AI Thesis Fair and Thesis Fair are held on the same day, providing a comprehensive event for industry participants.
 Starting at 8:30, the AI Thesis Fair will kick off, offering MSc AI students and interested organisations the opportunity to connect and engage until lunchtime.
 Participants of the AI Thesis Fair will also be provided with a lunch to enjoy.